MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-onattributecollectionstart-reference.md

 The request contains the user attributes that are selected in the user flow for collection during self-service sign-up, including built-in attributes (for example, givenName and companyName) and [custom attributes that have already been defined](~/external-id/customers/how-to-define-custom-attributes.md) (for example, universityGroups, graduationYear, and onMailingList).
 Your REST API can't add new attributes.

 The request also contains user identities, including the user's email if it was used as a verified credential to sign up.
-The password is not sent.
+The password isn't sent.

 Attributes in the start request contain their default values.
 For attributes with multiple values, the values are sent as a comma-delimited string.
 Because attributes haven't been collected from the user yet, most attributes won't have values assigned.